-Bottom Line: Aside from the fact it keeps bugs at bay, the Kammock Dargonfly bug net is not the easiest option on our list to use, but it is also convenient with additional storage and a connected packing bag.
+Bottom-Line: Aside from the fact it keeps bugs at bay, the Kammock Dragonfly is one of the easiest options on our list to use, also conveniently has additional storage and a connected packing bag.

-ENO or Eagles Nest Outfitters is another company that focuses primarily on hammocks and their accessories but has recently branched out to other backpacking gear as well.
-That being the case, it should come as little surprise that the ENO Guardian SL is our best backpacking hammock bug net.
+ENO, or Eagles Nest Outfitters, is another company that focuses primarily on hammocks and their accessories but has recently branched out to other backpacking and camping gear as well.
+That being the case, it should come as little surprise that the ENO Guardian bug net SL is our best backpacking bug net for hammocks.

-There are a couple of factors that make this entry such a useful backpacking hammock net with arguably the most important being that it only weighs 9 oz.
-On top of that, the ENO Guardian bug net packs down smaller than any other product we reviewed to a compact 6” x 4 ½”.
+There are several factors that make this entry such a useful hammock bug net for backpacking with arguably the most important being that it weighs only 9 oz.
+On top of that, the ENO Guardian SL packs down smaller than any other product we reviewed to a compact 6” x 4 ½”.

 Still, the ENO Guardian SL intends to provide a similar level of quality as ENO’s flagship hammock protection nets and is an excellent option for budget-strapped campers.
-Even better, this is one of the more durable models that we encountered with a SkyWeave Lite mesh made out of 40D ripstop nylon, which further increases the ENO Guardian SL’s value.
+Even better, this is one of the more durable models that we encountered.
+The SkyWeave Lite bub net is made out of 40D ripstop nylon, which further increases value for money.

 - Is more durable